Local Characteristic Decomposition of Equilibrium Variables for Hyperbolic Systems of Balance Laws: Numerical Examples

-We first take the steady states with $q_{\rm eq}(x)\equiv8$, $E_{\rm eq}(x)\equiv58.3367745090349$, compute the discrete values of $\rho_{\rm eq}(x)$ by solving the corresponding nonlinear equations, and then obtain $u_{\rm eq}(x)=q_{\rm eq}(x)/(\sigma(x)\rho_{\rm eq}(x))$; see \cite{KLX_21,CKX_24WB}.
+We first take the steady states with $q_{\rm eq}(x)\equiv8$, ${\cal E}_{\rm eq}(x)\equiv58.3367745090349$, compute the discrete values of $\rho_{\rm eq}(x)$ by solving the corresponding nonlinear equations, and then obtain $u_{\rm eq}(x)=q_{\rm eq}(x)/(\sigma(x)\rho_{\rm eq}(x))$; see \cite{KLX_21,CKX_24WB}.
 We then consider the initial data containing a substantially larger perturbation than the one studied in Example 1:

-As in Example 1, the computational domain is $[0,10]$ and the free boundary conditions are imposed.
+As in Example 1, the computational domain is $[0,10]$ and the homogeneous Neumann boundary conditions are imposed.

-We compute the numerical solutions until the final time $t=0.5$ by Schemes 1--3 on a uniform mesh with $\dx=1/20$ and plot the differences $\rho(x,0.5)-\rho_{\rm eq}(x)$ and $q(x,0.5)-q_{\rm eq}(x)$ in Figure \ref{fig3}.
+We compute the numerical solutions until the final time $t=0.5$ by Schemes 1--3 on a uniform mesh with $\dx=1/20$ together with the reference solution computed by Scheme 1 on a much finer mesh with $\dx=1/400$ and plot the differences $\rho(x,0.5)-\rho_{\rm eq}(x)$ and $q(x,0.5)-q_{\rm eq}(x)$ in Figure \ref{fig3}.
 As one can see, Scheme 3 does not produce visible oscillations as the magnitude of the perturbation is apparently larger than the size of the truncation errors.
 On the contrary, Scheme 2, which does not use any LCD, now produces larger oscillations than in Example 1, where the size of perturbation was much smaller.